Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

-To validate the effectiveness of the proposed method, experiments are conducted across the four datasets.
-This evaluation comprises six approaches, including zero-shot classification, baseline EmoDC (Base), and four enhanced variants incorporating discrepancy training techniques: CoDiT, FMDiT, AMDiT ($c_{\text{nn}}=c_{\text{nc}}$), and AMDiT ($c_{\text{nn}}=c_{p}$).
-Zero-shot classification evaluates images at a resolution of $512\times512$, consistent with its original training configuration, while other methods adopt images at the $256\times256$ resolution.
+To validate the effectiveness of different components in AMDiT, an ablation study is conducted across the four datasets.
+This evaluation compares two AMDiT variants, i.e., AMDiT ($c_{\text{nn}}=c_{\text{nc}}$), and AMDiT ($c_{\text{nn}}=c_{p}$), against four approaches: \begin{itemize} \item Zero-shot classification: The untuned Stable Diffusion model is directly evaluated for FER.
+Images are evaluated at a resolution of $512\times512$, consistent with its original training configuration, while other methods adopt images at the $256\times256$ resolution.